"""Interface for interacting with a SQLite database containing geochemical data.

 # add aliquot and sample information

-df_analyses = df_analyses.merge(df_aliquots,
+df_analyses = df_analyses.merge(

-df_measurements = df_measurements.merge(df_analyses,
+df_measurements = df_measurements.merge(

 return df_measurements